nationalarchives/tdr-dev-documentation/manual/development-setup/signed-commits.md

 ## Undoing/Starting again

-If you've messed up somewhere and would like to start again, run these commands:
+If something has gone wrong, and you would like to start again with the set up, run these commands:
 * `git config --global --unset user.signingkey`
 * `gpg --delete-secret-keys <keyID>`
-  * it will ask you twice if you'd like to delete, just enter `y` each time
+  * it will ask you twice if you'd like to delete, just enter `y` each time.